Shristi8299/project1/README.md

 # New project
-This project was created form local system created by Shristi verma
+This project was created form local system.
+Created by Shristi verma.